Meeeeez/SNMP_Scanner/README.md

   - Enter an IP-adress an press "Print 6 OIDs" (OID is not necessary)
 - Scan the whole network (unfinished -> 32 mask working, 24 mask working partly)
   - Enter an IP-adress and a subnetmask without the "/" (no VLSM, only enter 8, 16, 24, 32) and press "Scan Network" Your desired information will be printed in the field "SNMP-Responses".
-Event log is currently unavailable.
   #### Don't forget to enter Port and Community (if you need help with the port press "i") ####